A Complete Hawaii Packing List (From A Frequent Visitor)

 Day Pack

 A day pack for hikes and other adventures is also a must for your Hawaii vacation!
-Bring a small packable day pack or a more sturdy hiking backpack like this one.
+Bring a small packable day pack, a more sturdy hiking backpack like this one, or a fanny pack if you don’t have much to carry.

 Portable Charger